bbrk24/Trilangle/wasm/README.md

 ## build_wasm.sh

 This file simply invokes emscripten and sass with the appropriate flags.
+If invoked with the argument "debug", it doesn't perform optimizations, which should result in faster compile times.

 ## index.*